Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 logger.error(various parameters or objects toString + "_" + e.getMessage(), e);
 ```

 7\. **[Recommended]** Carefully record logs.
-Use *Info* level selectively and do not use *Debug* level in production environment.
-If *Warn* is used to record business behavior, please pay attention to the size of logs.
+Use *Info* level selectively and do not use *Debug* level in a production environment.
+If *Warn* is used to record business behavior, please pay attention to the size of the logs.
 Make sure the server disk is not over-filled, and remember to delete these logs in time.
 > <font color="#977C00">Note: </font> Outputting a large number of invalid logs will have a certain impact on system performance, and is not conducive to rapid positioning problems.
 Please think about the log: do you really have these logs?
 What can you do to see this log?
 Is it easy to troubleshoot problems?

-8\. **[Recommended]** Level *Warn* should be used to record invalid parameters, which is used to track data when problem occurs.
+8\. **[Recommended]** Level *Warn* should be used to record invalid parameters, which is used to track data when a problem occurs.
 Level *Error* only records the system logic error, abnormal and other important error messages.

 ## <font color="green">3.
 MySQL Rules</font>
 ### <font color="green">Table Schema Rules</font>